mafemello/Cracking-The-Coding-Interview-andstuff/README.md

 --> search options </br>
 a) array = Linear search and Binary search (if sorted). </br>
 b) linked list = Linear search only. </br>

+## Hash Table
+Hash table (hash map) is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
+It uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
+During lookup, the key is hashed and the resulting hash indicates where the corresponding value is stored. </br>
+Ideally, the hash function will assign each key to a unique bucket, but most hash table designs employ an imperfect hash function, which might cause hash collisions where the hash function generates the same index for more than one key.
+We need to treat those collisions. </br>
+In a well-dimensioned hash table, the average cost (number of instructions) for each lookup is independent of the number of elements stored in the table.
+In many situations, hash tables turn out to be on average more efficient than search trees or any other table lookup structure. </br>
+The idea of hashing is to distribute the entries (key/value pairs) across an array of buckets.
+Given a key, the algorithm computes an index that suggests where the entry can be found.
+A basic requirement is that the function should provide a uniform distribution of hash values.
+A non-uniform distribution increases the number of collisions and the cost of resolving them. </br>
+If the number of collisions if very high, the worst case runtime is O(n), where n is the number of keys.
+However, the best implementation would be O(1).
+Alternatively, we can implement hash tables with a balanced binary search tree, which gives us an O(logN) lookup time.